 - The financial support for the fellowships and the educational training comes from the Institut Pasteur and the European Community.
 In addition, the program benefits from support by other Institutions, including partner institutions of the Institut Pasteur, some governmental agencies and private foundations. (fellowships)

 Starting January 2019, France adopted the pay-as-you-earn withholding tax system, meaning taxes are directly deducted from your salary.
-Tax information sessions are organized to explain you how to declare your taxes in France.
+Tax information sessions are organized to explain students how to declare taxes in France.